-The major measures in the Federal budget released on 9 May that have a direct impact on superannuation include:
+The major measures in the Federal Budget released on 8 May 2018 affecting superannuation include:

 Budget announcements are yet to be legislated and details could change as Bills are debated in the Parliament.
-For more details on the Budget go to www.budget.gov.au.
+For more details on the Budget, click here.

 First Home Super Saver Scheme

-The government will allow first home buyers to withdraw future voluntary contributions to superannuation made from 1 July 2017.
-The amounts will be over and above any compulsory contributions and, together with associated deemed investment earnings, can be withdrawn for a first home deposit.
+The government is allowing first home buyers to withdraw voluntary contributions to superannuation made from 1 July 2017 to fund a first home deposit, with withdrawals allowed from 1 July 2018 onwards.
+The amounts will be over and above any compulsory contributions, together with associated deemed investment earnings.

 - salary sacrificed contributions

-- personal contributions from after-tax monies for which the individual claims a tax deduction, including under rules introduced in last year’s Budget and applying from 1 July 2017 (these are treated as concessional contributions)
+- personal contributions from after-tax monies for which the individual claims a tax deduction, including under rules introduced in the 2016-17 Budget and applying from 1 July 2017 (these are treated as concessional contributions)

 - personal contributions from after-tax monies for which no deduction is claimed (these are treated as non-concessional contributions).